bitflate/bitflate/README.md

 #### What is Bitflate relationship with Bitcoin?

 Bitflate started with Bitcoin Core codebase.
 It has changes in reward schedule and branding.
-Bitflate chain is separate chain and has no relationship with Bitcoin.
+Bitflate chain is a separate chain and has no relationship with Bitcoin.

 #### Can I use Bitflate for business?